seanlane/seanlane.github.io/_posts/2018/2018-02-23-Virtualenv-with-jupyter.md

 ## Initial setup

 This only needs to be done once on your machine/user account, in order to get the building blocks in place for creating an indefinite amount of virtual environments for Python.
 First, you should install a suitable copy of Python on your machine.
 For macOS, I recommend using the [Homebrew](brew.sh) package manager (installation instructions at the link), then install Python.
-Note that I'm using Python 3 since Python 2 will be end-of-life'd come the year 2020, but if you're on macOS consider installing Python 2 via Homebrew as well, since the system copy seems to be antiquated:
+Note that I'm using Python 3 since Python 2 will be end-of-life'd come the year 2020, but if you're on macOS consider installing Python 2 via Homebrew as well, since the system copy seems to be antiquated.
+Anyways, to install on mac via Homebrew:

 ```terminal
 $ brew install python3  # Follow any instructions given here from the output